lhcb/starterkit-lessons/first-analysis-steps/bookkeeping.md

 {% endcallout %}

 Next we need to choose what version of the simulation you want to use.
-There is only one available in our case, `Sim09b`, but usually the latest available version is best when there are more than one.
+There are two available in our case, `Sim09b` and `Sim09c`, but usually the latest available version is the best when there are more than one.
-We also have to choose the version of the digitisation and what configuration of the trigger (`Trig0x6138160F` in our case) and reconstruction we want to have in the simulated sample.
+We also have to choose what configuration of the trigger (`Trig0x6138160F` in our case) and reconstruction we want to have in the simulated sample.
 Usually there is only one choice for these, which makes choosing easier.

-We also have to select a version of the stripping.
+Two final steps are versions of `Turbo` (only for Run 2 samples, as discussed in the [previous lesson](run-2-data-flow.html)) and `Stripping`.
+To save the processing time, each of the Run 2 samples is processed via both Turbo and Stripping frameworks, so it is usable for either of two choices.
+Usually, there is only one version of `Turbo`, but there can be multiple versions of the `Stripping`.
 Choose any as long as it contains the word `Flagged`.

 {% callout "Flagged and filtered samples" %}
 In the usual data-taking flow, the trigger and stripping are run in